DuoAlly-AI-Recruiter/DuoAlly-AI-Recruiter/README.md

 **Welcome to DuoAlly!**

-**We are a cutting-edge AI company dedicated to transforming the future of gaming through artificial intelligence.**
+**We are an AI company dedicated to transforming the future of gaming through artificial intelligence.**

 ## 💼 Open Positions